KachenChaithet/learningGsap/README.md

-This project was created as a learning example to explore and understand the capabilities of GSAP (GreenSock Animation Platform) in modern web development.
-It demonstrates how to implement smooth and interactive animations using GSAP, including timeline control, scroll-based triggers, and element transitions.
-The goal is to build a hands-on experience with GSAP to enhance front-end animation skills and apply them to real-world web interfaces.
+Credits:

+This project was inspired by learning materials and tutorials from JavaScript Mastery, whose content provided valuable guidance and best practices for using GSAP in web development.